Economy of Germany: Energy

-In 2009, Germany's total energy consumption (not just electricity) came from the following sources:

-oil 34.6%, natural gas 21.7%, lignite 11.4%, bituminous coal 11.1%, nuclear power 11.0%, hydro and wind power 1.5%, others 9.0%.
+In 2009, Germany's total energy consumption (not just electricity) came from the following sources: oil 34.6%, natural gas 21.7%, lignite 11.4%, bituminous coal 11.1%, nuclear power 11.0%, hydro and wind power 1.5%, others 9.0%.

-In the first half of 2021, coal, natural gas and nuclear energy comprised 56% of the total electricity fed into Germany's grid in the first half of 2021.
+In the first half of 2021, coal, natural gas, and nuclear energy comprised 56% of the total electricity fed into Germany's grid in the first half of 2021.
 Coal was the leader out of the conventional energy sources, comprising over 27% of Germany's electricity.
 Wind power's contribution to the electric grid was 22%.

 There are 3 major entry points for oil pipelines: in the northeast (the Druzhba pipeline, coming from Gdańsk), west (coming from Rotterdam) and southeast (coming from Nelahozeves).
 The oil pipelines of Germany do not constitute a proper network, and sometimes only connect two different locations.
-Major oil refineries are located in or near the following cities: Schwedt, Spergau, Vohburg, Burghausen, Karlsruhe, Cologne, Gelsenkirchen, Lingen, Wilhelmshaven, Hamburg and Heide.
+Major oil refineries are located in or near the following cities: Schwedt, Spergau, Vohburg, Burghausen, Karlsruhe, Cologne, Gelsenkirchen, Lingen, Wilhelmshaven, Hamburg, and Heide.

 Germany's network of natural gas pipelines, on the other hand, is dense and well-connected.
-Imported pipeline gas comes mostly from Russia, the Netherlands and the United Kingdom.
-Although gas imports from Russia have been historically reliable, even during the cold war, recent price disputes between Gazprom and the former Soviet states, such as Ukraine, have also affected Germany.
-As a result, high political importance is placed on the construction of the Nord Stream 1 pipeline, running from Vyborg in Russia along the Baltic sea to Greifswald in Germany.
-This direct connection avoids third-party transit countries.
-Germany imports 50% to 75% of its natural gas from Russia.
+Imported pipeline gas comes mostly from Russia, the Netherlands, and the United Kingdom.

 Transport

 With its central position in Europe, Germany is an important transportation hub.
 This is reflected in its dense and modern transportation networks.
 The extensive motorway (Autobahn) network ranks worldwide third largest in its total length and features a lack of blanket speed limits on the majority of routes.

 Germany has established a polycentric network of high-speed trains.
-The InterCityExpress or ICE is the most advanced service category of the Deutsche Bahn and serves major German cities as well as destinations in neighbouring countries.
+The Intercity Express or ICE is the most advanced service category of the Deutsche Bahn and serves major German cities as well as destinations in neighbouring countries.
 The train maximum speed varies between 200 km/h and 320 km/h (125-200 mph).
 Connections are offered at either 30-minute, hourly, or two-hourly intervals.
 German railways are heavily subsidised, receiving €17.0 billion in 2014.

 The largest German airports are Frankfurt Airport and Munich Airport, both are global hubs of Lufthansa.
 Other major airports are Berlin Brandenburg Airport, Düsseldorf, Hamburg, Hanover, Cologne/Bonn, and Stuttgart.

+Banking system

+Seven German banks are among the biggest in the world.
+As of 2019, Germany is the country in Europe with the highest number of credit institutions: between 1,600 and 1,800.
+The types of institutions are in strong competition with each other: 390 Sparkassen and 8 public Landesbanken groups (1,200 billion euros of deposits), private commercial banks (DB, Commerzbank, and Unicredit-HypoVereinsbank, for 780 billion), cooperative credit banks (700 billion euros), savings banks, and Raiffeisen.
+The total of the system is worth 3,800 billion.
+75% of retail customer deposits are managed by savings banks and cooperative credit banks.
+Deutsche Bank and the Sparkassen-Finanzgruppe are among the biggest financial services groups worldwide.

+According to Eurostat, in 2022 Germany also recorded the highest European rate of gross savings (19.9% of disposable income).